General Eviction Information for New York

 Yes.
 If you are served with eviction papers, you should go to court.

 At your first court appearance, you have the right to ask for the case to be postponed by asking for an adjournment.
 If you ask for an adjournment, the court must postpone the case for at least fourteen (14) days.
-This means that nothing should happen at that first court appearance, and the judge should schedule a new date that is at least fourteen (14) days later.
+The judge should schedule a new date to return to court, at least fourteen (14) days later.
+You may use the time after your first court appearance to try to find an attorney or additional resources.

-If you do not go to court, the judge will most likely grant the landlord a judgment for everything they asked for in their papers.
-This is called a “Default Judgment.”
+If you do not go to court, the judge will most likely grant the landlord a judgment for all documented amounts, including rental arrears believed to be owed.
+This is called a “Default Judgement.”

 What happens in court?

-Be on time or early.
-Your case may be the last one called, or it may be the first one called.
-If you are even a few minutes late, the judge may have already called your case and decided it.
-There are rules for how long the judge should wait, but you do not want to rely on those rules because you missed your hearing.
+First, arrive 10 minutes early—this will ensure you're on time.
+If you are a few minutes late, the judge may have already called your case and made a ruling.
+Your case could be the first or last case called, so you do not want to be late.
+There are rules for how long the judge should wait; however, you do not want to rely on those rules.
+If you are late to court, you may miss your hearing.

 If the judge will not even let you talk, or will not let you raise any defenses or counterclaims, you can complain to the NYS Commission on Judicial Conduct.
 You can also call 585-784-4141.